|Fall I 2018||click here for price||click here for dates|

 Track A – Students without a Design Background

 Students enrolled in Track A will take the 3 mandatory core courses indicated below, plus 1-3 electives of their choosing.
-One of your electives can be Spanish Language for 3 semester credits / 45 contact hours.
+One of your electives can be Spanish Language.
 Total possible credits, Track A: 12-18 semester credits.

 Track B – Students with a Design Background

 Students enrolled in Track B will take any 4-5 classes of their choosing.
-One of your electives can be Spanish Language for 3 semester credits / 45 contact hours.
+One of your electives can be Spanish Language.
 Total possible credits, Track B: 12-18.

 Course Offerings & Descriptions

-The Global and Historic Context of Art and Design (3 credits / 45 contact hours) – MANDATORY FOR STUDENTS ENROLLED IN TRACK A
+The Global and Historic Context of Art and Design (6 ECTS / 3 U.S. credits) – MANDATORY FOR STUDENTS ENROLLED IN TRACK A

 The objective of this course is to relate architecture, sociology, history, anthropology and art with the aim of developing a cognitive map of the world we live in.
 The purpose is to give the student analytical and discursive tools to develop their own project from a critical and innovative point of view.
 This course will analyze the basic theories of art, architecture and design culture since the industrial revolution up to the present day.
 The first phase will study the emergence of industrial design as a specific discipline in Western European culture.
 This will be followed by an investigation of modern design language in daily life.
 We will utilize the extensive resources of Barcelona with visits to museums such as MNAC, MACBA, Joan Miró Foundation and the Picasso Museum, emblematic buildings by Gaudi, Mies Van Der Rohe, Richard Meier and Jean Nouvel as well as design stores like Vitra, BD and Vinçon and restaurants and leisure spaces around the city.

-Advanced Principles in Design: Integrating Communication, Humanities, and Scientific Techniques (3 credits / 45 contact hours) – MANDATORY FOR STUDENTS ENROLLED IN TRACK A
+Advanced Principles in Design: Integrating Communication, Humanities, and Scientific Techniques (6 ECTS / 3 U.S. credits) – MANDATORY FOR STUDENTS ENROLLED IN TRACK A

 This course is centered on the assimilation of procedures that allow understanding of a design language that examines the relationship between necessity and function of objects and the interaction between objects and their environment.
 The student is also introduced to the semantics of form, color and materials.
 The multidisciplinary personality implies a parallel understanding of graphic design and practical interior design, sharing content that is clearly defined yet flexible in their final applications.

-Digital Representation Principles (3 credits / 45 contact hours) – MANDATORY FOR STUDENTS ENROLLED IN TRACK A
+Digital Representation Principles (6 ECTS / 3 U.S. credits) – MANDATORY FOR STUDENTS ENROLLED IN TRACK A

 The capacity of communicating through images and expressing the relevant aspects of a project, from the idea to the final proposal, is a fundamental aspect of design.
 This course is aimed at providing students with representation concepts and techniques that are broadly applied in design fields.
 Based on exercises, talks, and workshop sessions, the course embraces the ability of students to define and show their ideas by learning about the options and features that Adobe Photoshop, Adobe Indesign, and Adobe Illustrator offer as a powerful suite specifically conceived for design professionals.
 This course also approaches the basic concepts of video editing and production, as well as fundamentals of presentation techniques, in order to provide students with a complete range of options that they will use in their other ELISAVA classes and in future design projects.